 They were probably the most talked about team at the deadline and the White Sox did nothing.
 They had plenty of pitching talent to move and a few intriguing bats, but Rick Hahn and company decided to hold steady.
-You can’t blame the team for not moving a guy like Sale or Quintana especially if the prospects weren’t right, but from all indications it seems like the Sox front office had received absolutely massive offers for Sale especially and simply said no. I think the White Sox have talent to compete, but they also have an empty farm system.
-This move seems to indicate that they are going for it next year in what could be a wide open AL Central.
+You can’t blame the team for not moving a guy like Sale or Quintana especially if the prospects weren’t right, but from all indications, it seems like the Sox front office had received absolutely massive offers for Sale especially and simply said no. I think the White Sox have the talent to compete, but they also have an empty farm system.
+This move seems to indicate that they are going for it next year in what could be a wide-open AL Central.
 But we’ve seen this episode before, the Sox decide against selling and end up out of contention come mid-August wishing they had replenished the farm system.

-The Stros, as of today, are 6 back of the Rangers in the AL West and watched as their division leader was aggresive and made a bevy of moves to improve their roster.
+The Stros, as of today, are 6 back of the Rangers in the AL West and watched as their division leader was aggressive and made a bevy of moves to improve their roster.
 The West is out of the question, time to turn their attention to the Wild Card where they are 2.5 GB of Boston.
 Boston is starting to play well and Toronto is a solid team, the Astros desperately needed pitching to at least give themselves a chance to contend and didn’t budge today.
-Really tough pill to swallow if your a fan in Houston, they have to hope that Keuchel finds his form again and that Correa and Altuve continue to tear it up.
+Really tough pill to swallow if you’re a fan in Houston, they have to hope that Keuchel finds his form again and that Correa and Altuve continue to tear it up.

 TAMPA BAY RAYS

-When I had starting writing this post the Rays looked to be keeping Matt Moore despite a huge buyers market for pitchers.
+When I had started writing this post the Rays looked to be keeping Matt Moore despite a huge buyers market for pitchers.
 About 15 minutes ago I was alerted that Moore is on the move to San Francisco for a big return of Matt Duffy, Lucius Fox (aka Morgan Freeman in Batman) and Michael Santos.
 That officially moves Tampa out of the “Losers” column and into the “Didn’t Do Enough” column.
 The Moore trade was a good start, but Odorizzi could have yielded another big return to help replenish this team.

 KANSAS CITY ROYALS

 Kansas City is a very confusing team.
 They are 6 games under .500, 12 behind Cleveland in the Central and don’t sell.
 Edinson Volquez is a nice piece that could have really helped out a few teams like the Dodgers or Astros.
-Instead they sit tight, with a very similar roster to last season’s World Series team and flounder in a decent AL Central.
-Why wouldn’t you look to make a few moves with guys like Volquez on the roster that are expendable.
+Instead, they sit tight, with a very similar roster to last season’s World Series team and flounder in a decent AL Central.
+Why wouldn’t you look to make a few moves with guys like Volquez on the roster that are expendable?
 Barring a major turnaround in August and September this team is absolutely done.
 There is no shame in acknowledging that and looking to make a few moves to get better for the future.